What Is Cloud Hosting?

 Hybrid Cloud

 The hybrid cloud is not a distinct type of cloud hosting.
 Instead, it simply denotes that a website or application utilizes public and private clouds at the same time.
-In fact, other hosting combinations can be classified as hybrid cloud hosting as well.
+Other hosting combinations can be classified as hybrid cloud hosting as well.
 For example, you can choose to get a virtual private server and combine it with a public cloud.
 Or you can get a dedicated server or colocation hosting and use it in combination with your public cloud.

 The hybrid cloud is mainly used to overcome the shortcomings of the public cloud.
 More specifically, it is common for organizations to store all sensitive information on a private hosting solution and only send small pieces to the public cloud for processing.
 That way sensitive information can be kept safe on a private server while still taking advantage of the computing power offered by public cloud hosting.

 Hybrid cloud hosting will be a good fit for you if your organization holds highly sensitive information that cannot be stored on the public cloud.
-Also, the hybrid model is a good solution for projects that require an immense amount of processing power which cannot be supplied by a single server.
+Also, the hybrid model is a good solution for projects that require an immense amount of processing power that cannot be supplied by a single server.

 What Are Cloud-Powered Services?